-From time to time in Israel, images of men of Ethiopian descent appear in the media, generally in a negative context.
-Since the summer of 2015, representations of clashes between citizens of Ethiopian descent and the police have been added, when many community members took to the streets of Israeli cities to protest their ongoing oppression and discrimination, particularly police violence toward young people of this community (Admasu, 2015).
-The clashes and the extensive police violence against these citizens exercising their democratic right to demonstrate against injustice proved, once again, that racism is deeply embedded in the heart of the Israeli establishment and society, and that the encounter between black and white citizens is fraught with explosive tension (Interestingly, these events coincided with the “Baltimore events” and the rise of the American movement “Black Lives Matter”).
+From time to time, images of men of Ethiopian descent do appear in the media, generally in a negative context.
+Since the summer of 2015, representations of clashes between citizens of Ethiopian descent and the police have been added to this repertoire.
+In that year, many members of that community took to the streets in Israeli cities to protest their ongoing oppression, the discrimination against them, and especially, the police violence directed at their youth.
+The clashes proved, once again, that racism is deeply embedded in the Israeli establishment and society, and that any encounter between black and white citizens is fraught with explosive tension.
+Interestingly, these clashes coincided with the ‘Baltimore events’ and the rise of the ‘Black Lives Matter’ movement in the United States.

-Repeated incidents of police violence against Israelis of Ethiopian origin gave rise to a spectrum of representations in art as well.
-A series of paintings by Nirit Takele shows Israeli Ethiopian men in various situations and experiences, particularly during protest events.
-The painting “Untitled” from 2015 depicts three light-skinned men pinning down a young black man (Figure 3).
-In a virtuoso play of dark shadows transitioning to rich hues, Takele builds the dynamism and volume of the figures while effectively addressing the unequal balance of power between the white representatives of the establishment and the dark citizen pinned to the floor, his clothes torn from him during his struggle and resistance to arrest.
-The power imbalance between the men is captured in a whirlwind of motion creating a closed elliptical movement from which there is no exit.
-For many young people, despair and hopelessness in the face of racism and police violence undermine their faith in the institutions, because – despite frequent government declarations – almost nothing has been done to improve their lot, while the gaps deepen and discrimination abounds (Goren, 2015; Jan, 2016).
-As a result, many young people in this community refrain from involvement in general society and draw strength from the energies in their own community, thereby adhering to the familiar principles of identity politics and the politics of recognition.
-The phrase “identity politics” has become a label for a wide range of activism and theoretical discourse of social groups that are not hegemonic.
-Identity politics offers the possibility of freedom and autonomy to excluded groups within the general social context in which they live (Ring Peterson, 2012).
-These groups make demands that are important in their own eyes, but do not necessarily resonate with the dominant culture and the issues that it regards as important.
-Groups that desire recognition – not from a separatist or binary worldview – demand what is called a “politics of recognition” (Fraser 2004), in which they want more than the right to be separate, demanding official and respectful recognition that would also be reflected in a fair distribution of allocations and support for excluded cultural groups that have particularistic ethnic identities (Dekel, 2013: 38-40).
+The repeated incidents of police violence against Israeli-Ethiopians led to a spectrum of artistic representations of the state of affairs.
+A series of paintings by Nirit Takele, for example, captures Israeli-Ethiopian men in various situations, particularly during protests.
+Untitled, a 2015 painting, depicts three light-skinned men pinning down a young black man (Figure 3).
+In a virtuoso play of shadows transitioning to rich dark hues, Takele builds the dynamism and volume of the figures while effectively addressing the unequal balance of power between the white representatives of the establishment and the dark citizen pinned to the floor, whose clothing has been torn off during the struggle.
+The imbalance is represented in motion as a closed elliptical whirlwind from which there is no exit.
+For many young people, despair and hopelessness in the face of racism and police brutality has undermined their faith in institutions, as, despite frequent government declarations, little has been done to improve their lot, help them bridge the economic gap, or deal with discrimination.
+As a result, they refrain from involvement in general society and draw strength from the energies of their own community, thereby adhering to the familiar principles of identity politics and the politics of recognition.

+‘Identity politics’, in fact, has become a label for a wide range of activism and theoretical discourse of non-hegemonic social groups.
+It offers excluded groups the possibility of freedom and autonomy within the general social in which they live.
+These groups make demands that are important in their own eyes, but do not necessarily resonate with the dominant culture and the issues it regards as significant.
+Groups desiring recognition—not according to a separatist or binary worldview—demand what is called a ‘politics of recognition’.
+In other words, they want official and respectful recognition that would also be reflected in the fair distribution of allocations and support for excluded cultural groups with particularistic ethnic identities.

-To return to Takele’s work, the black man is composed of different planes of shadows, which convey an impressive volume alluding to his ability – and the ability of others in his community – of self-construction and meaning without asking for permission or begging for acceptance.
-Takele’s paintings are a criticism of the hegemonic society, and she draws with a sturdy and balanced hand the asymmetric power relations between representatives of the authority and establishment and ordinary citizens, as between different groups in Israeli society, such as whites and blacks.
+To return to Takele’s work, the black man is composed of different planes of shadow, which convey an impressive volume that alludes to his ability—and that of others in his community—to construct their own identity and meaning without begging for permission or acceptance.
+Takele thus critiques hegemonic society as she draws with a steady and balanced hand the asymmetric power relations between representatives of the authority and establishment and ordinary citizens, and between different groups within Israeli society, including whites and blacks.

-Soldiers and socialization to Israeli culture through army service
+Soldiers and socialization in Israeli culture through army service